CricYoung/AutoNumbering/README.md

 # Auto Numbering

-0.1.3.3.Tree level movement and numbering
+0.1.4.0.Tree level moving and numbering

-Move current save-level lines(and their childs) Left or Right.
+Moving: move current same-level lines(and their childs) to Left or Right.
-Numbering by lines' tree levels
+Numbering: add numbers by their tree level

 ![ Tasks Added ](images/Tasks.png)